Alex Murdaugh trial: As defense builds its case, here's where things stand in the double murder trial

 What happens next?

 The defense is calling its own witnesses, as Murdaugh's attorneys continue to work to poke holes in the prosecution's case against him.
 Murdaugh's son Buster testified Tuesday and his brother John Marvin is also expected to testify.
-It is not yet clear whether Murdaugh himself will testify.
+Murdaugh told the judge Thursday he will take the stand in his own defense.

 Once both sides have rested their case and presented closing arguments, a jury of 12 men and women from Colleton County will begin their deliberations of the four counts Murdaugh is charged with — the murder of Paul Murdaugh, the murder of Maggie Murdaugh and two counts of possession of a weapon during a crime.
 If found guilty, he faces up to 30 years to life.